 I wake before dawn with anticipation of the day that is to follow.
 After all, it’s not every day you get to visit a remote tropical island with a moat-encircled abandoned fort: Fort Jefferson!
 My eyelids are matted and stuck to each other as I roll over again and push the alarm.
 This was after a night out with some crazy restaurateurs from Key West that kept me laughing way past midnight.
 I needed to get up and get going.
-As my eyes start to focus; I rise and then stumble over my shoes left on the floor of the hip Key West hotel I am staying in for my visit to the Florida Keys.
+As my eyes start to focus, I rise and then stumble over my shoes left on the floor of the hip Key West hotel I am staying in for my visit to the Florida Keys.

 I made my way downstairs, where the taxi was waiting.
 We pile in; arriving 15 minutes later close to the tarmac by the sea.
 Paperwork gets handled inside and soon we are walking out on the steaming hot concrete.
 It is a humid and hot morning in Key West.
 The Florida Keys do not end here at the end of Highway 1, but from here starts a chain of islands that continues further for another 70 miles.
 That is where we are headed: out to Fort Jefferson on Dry Tortuga.
-Fort Jefferson is now a part of the Dry Tortugas National Park Florida, which encompasses seven small islands.
+Fort Jefferson is now a part of the Dry Tortugas National Park in Florida, which encompasses seven small islands.

 My Seaplane Adventure to Dry Tortuga